neptune-ai/open-solution-mapping-challenge/README.md

 # Open Solution to the Mapping Challenge Competition

-Open solution to the [CrowdAI Mapping Challenge](https://www.crowdai.org/challenges/mapping-challenge)
+Open solution to the [CrowdAI Mapping Challenge](https://www.crowdai.org/challenges/mapping-challenge) competition.

-## Goal
+## The purpose of the Open Solution
+We have built entirely open solution to this competition.
+Specifically:
+1. Check **live preview of our work** on public projects page: [Mapping Challange](https://app.neptune.ml/neptune-ml/Mapping-Challange).
+1. Source code and [issues](https://github.com/minerva-ml/open-solution-mapping-challenge/issues) are publicly available.

+Our rules:
+1. Clean code and extensible solution leads to the reproducible experimentations and better control over the improvements.
-Deliver open source, ready-to-use and extendable solution to this competition.
-This solution should - by itself - establish solid benchmark, as well as provide good base for your custom ideas and experiments.
+1. Open solution should establish solid benchmark and give good base for your custom ideas and experiments.

 ## Results

 Our approach got `0.943` Average Precision and `0.954` Average Recall on stage 1 data.

-You can check our experiments in Neptune: https://app.neptune.ml/neptune-ml/Mapping-Challange

-Some examples (no cherry-picking I promise):
+Some examples (no cherry-picking I promise :wink: ):

 <img src="https://gist.githubusercontent.com/jakubczakon/cac72983726a970690ba7c33708e100b/raw/0f88863b18904b23d4301611ddf2b532aff8de96/example_output.png"></img>